How to be productive in our jam-packed lives

 Need an accountability buddy for learning to code online?

 That’s our specialty!
 We love new friends 🙂 Working with a mentor is the most efficient way to learn to code online.
-If you want to get a feel for the CodingNomads mentorship experience, schedule a free call with our mentorship team, and learn why our online mentorship gets student reviews like this:
+If you want to get a feel for the CodingNomads mentorship experience, check out our mentorship page or schedule a free call with our mentorship team and learn why our online mentorship gets student reviews like this:

-“Retaining information is three times more easy when you have a mentor, and if you’re serious about coding or just want to get started, I would highly suggest reaching out to [CodingNomads] to be your mentor.”
+“Retaining information is three times easier when you have a mentor, and if you’re serious about coding or just want to get started, I would highly suggest reaching out to CodingNomads to be your mentor.”
 Bryce L.

 “I have an amazing online mentor…and had good and prompt offline support from Martin and [the] rest of the crew…Overall the program is above my expectation…I wish the whole team good luck for the future.”
 Kaushik P.